Neufund/ESOP/README.md

 `RoT` is an immutable, deployed-once contract that points to other contracts that are deemed currently "supported/official/endorsed by company" etc. At this moment `RoT` points to current ESOP implementation (see code update and migration procedures).
 Our d-app uses `RoT` address (which never changes) to infer all other addresses it needs.

-The right to change ESOP implementation and current owner `RoT` is with `company` not `owner`.
+The right to choose new ESOP implementation and current owner `RoT` is with `company` not `admin`.

 ### Option Converters

 Options converter implementation will correspond to given conversion scenario (for example cash payout after exit is different from getting tokens in ICO).
-However, each such contract must derive from `BaseOptionsConverter` which is provided to `ESOP` smart contract by `company`.
+However, each such contract must derive from `BaseOptionsConverter` which is provided to `ESOP` smart contract by `company` role.
+According to ESOP Terms & Conditions Document this is on par with making with options conversion offer to employees so at this point ESOP goest into `conversion` state and stops accepting new employees.

 At minimum `exerciseOptions` function must be implemented (except two getters) that will be called by `ESOP` smart contract on behalf of employee when s/he decides to execute options.
 Please note that employee can burn his/her options - see comments in base class for details.
 We provide two implementations of `BaseOptionsConverter`: